-With nearly 17 million cancer survivors in the United States thanks, in large part, to advances in cancer therapies, there are many reasons to be hopeful.
+With 18 million cancer survivors in the United States thanks, in large part, to advances in cancer therapies, there are many reasons to be hopeful.

 Cancer treatments save lives.
 But sometimes these same lifesaving treatments can damage your heart and might increase the risk of heart disease—or worsen any heart issues you might have already.